Continuing Maria Montessori’s Vision

 AMI is the acronym for the Association Montessori Internationale, the organization that Dr. Montessori established in 1929 to protect the integrity of her work.
-It is unfortunate that at that time she did not patent her name because now there are Montessori schools whose teaching methods bear little resemblance to what Dr. Montessori intended.
+Unfortunately, “Montessori” is not a patented name.
 The AMI designation is internationally recognized as the highest standard of quality with regards to a Montessori school.

 AMI also has set standards for Montessori classrooms.
 These standards include: